-As per extant instructions, loans up to ₹250/- could be sanctioned to existing borrowers for general consumption purposes and the limit could be enhanced to ₹1,000/- in the States where the State Governments have constituted risk funds for such lending.
-The present limit may be enhanced to ₹5,000/- without any collateral and such loans may be provided even if no risk fund has been constituted.
+Loans up to ₹ 5000/- could be sanctioned to existing borrowers for general consumption purposes without any collateral and such loans may be provided even if no risk fund has been constituted by respective State Governments.

 12. Fresh Loans

 12. Timely fresh financial assistance to resume productive activities may be provided not only to the existing borrowers, but also to other eligible borrowers.
 Notwithstanding the status of the existing account, fresh loans granted to the borrowers will be treated as current dues.